Learn about the severe risks of fentanyl addiction, including immediate side effects, addiction potential, and the high risk of overdose.

 Our caring treatment navigators are standing by 24 hours a day, 7 days a week ready to help you or your loved one.
 When you call Rolling Hills Recovery Center you can trust that you will find the help you need – at no cost or obligation to choose our program.
 Get started right now.

 A person should not try to quit taking drugs abruptly.
 The opioid withdrawal process is very unpleasant, and suddenly ceasing to take the drug may result in severe, if not fatal, withdrawal symptoms.
 Instead, let a professional manage the detox.
-They may decide to use substitution treatment if the addiction is chronic and with severe withdrawal.
+They may decide to use substitution treatment if the addiction is chronic and has severe withdrawal.

 Substitution treatment medications like codeine, Suboxone, or methadone will be provided to suitable clients in rehab facilities that provide medication-assisted treatment (MAT).

 Fentanyl can become addictive, mainly when used for lengthy periods.
 Fentanyl should be used as indicated.
 Please do not take a higher dosage of fentanyl, take it more often, or take it for a longer length of time than your physician has advised.
-Discuss your pain control objectives, duration of treatment, and alternative approaches to control your pains with your doctor while taking fentanyl.
+Discuss your pain control objectives, duration of treatment, and alternative approaches to control your pain with your doctor while taking fentanyl.

 Is battling an alcohol use disorder.